Bath Spa railway station: Redevelopment

-Since privatisation Great Western Railway has managed Bath Spa.
+Since privatisation Great Western Railway (originally known as First Great Western) has managed Bath Spa.
 In 2005 the company obtained listed building consent for alterations to the building, including the installation of lifts to the platforms.
 Ticket barriers have also been installed.

 Other developments started in 2011 to integrate the station with the new Bath bus station and SouthGate shopping centre, and redevelop some of the station car park and northern ramp into a restaurant complex at a cost of £12 million.
 There are plans to adapt some arches at the station to encourage retail use.

 Bath Spa won awards for Best Medium-Sized Station and Overall Best Station at the 2013 International Station Awards.

 The station was modified in April 2017 for the Great Western Main Line electrification project.
 Because of its listed status, the platform canopies could not be cut back to fit overhead electrification equipment on the alignment and so the platforms were widened so that future electrification masts could be installed between the tracks.
 (Electrification through the station was deferred in November 2016).
 The work provided a larger circulation area and reduced the gap between train and platform.

+Safety concerns about the Dutch gable in 2022 resulted in the temporary removal of the clock above the main entrance.
+As of April 2026 it has yet to be restored.